stechstudio/laravel-env-security/README.md

 AWS KMS is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data, and uses FIPS 140-2 validated hardware security modules to protect the security of your keys.

 In the [AWS Console](https://console.aws.amazon.com/iam/home?#/encryptionKeys) create your encryption key.
 Make sure your AWS IAM user has `kms:Encrypt` and `kms:Decrypt` permissions on this key.

 Copy the Key ID and store it as `AWS_KMS_KEY` in your local .env file.
 As you setup environment-specific .env files, make sure to include this `AWS_KMS_KEY` in each .env file.

+### Google Cloud Key Management Service

+Google KMS securely manages encryption keys and secrets on Google Cloud Platform.
+The Google KMS integration with Google HSM makes it simple to create a key protected by a FIPS 140-2 Level 3 device.

+In the [Google Cloud Console](https://console.cloud.google.com/security/kms) create your key ring and key.
+Make sure your Google IAM user has the `Cloud KMS CryptoKey Encrypter/Decrypter` role for this key.

+Copy the Project, Key Ring and Key storing them as `GOOGLE_KMS_PROJECT`, `GOOGLE_KMS_KEY_RING` and `GOOGLE_KMS_KEY` in your local .env file.
+As you setup environment-specific .env files, make sure to include these keys in each .env file.

 ## Usage

 #### Create/edit a .env file
 Run `php artisan env:edit [name]` where `[name]` is the environment you wish to create or edit.
 This will open the file in `vi` for you to edit.
 Modify something in the file, save, and quit.

 #### Decrypt your .env